rafael-santiago/zacarias/doc/BUILD.md

 ## Speeding up the build by skipping up some slow tests

-If you are building due to installing issues I will strongly discourage you from doing it, anyway, if you are developing or are in a rush and needing to get some results asap, pass the option ``--quick-tests``:
+If you are building due to installing motivations I will strongly discourage you from doing it, anyway, if you are developing or are in a rush and needing to get some results asap, pass the option ``--quick-tests``:

 ```
 you@AdvendureGalley:~/zacarias/src# hefesto --quick-tests